The Ultimate In Birding Tours

 Shoebills & Gorillas of Uganda: Day 11 In the higher parts of the forest the mist lingers in the valleys until late morning and this perpetual dampness is reflected in the profusion of hanging mosses and epiphyte-encrusted branches.
 These Central African mountains are a centre of avian endemism which developed around the Albertine Rift, an ancient branch of the Great Rift Valley that runs through Uganda, the Congo, Rwanda and Burundi.

-A number of birds are unique to this region including Handsome Francolin, Archer’s Robin-Chat, Ruwenzori Apalis, Grauer’s Warbler (with its insect-like song), Ruwenzori Batis, Stripe-breasted Tit, Regal Sunbird, Strange Weaver, Dusky Crimson-wing, the uncommon but unbelievably-plumaged Purple-breasted Sunbird and the uncommon and hard-to-find Kivu Ground Thrush (sometimes split from Abyssinian Ground Thrush).
+A number of birds are unique to this region including Handsome Francolin, Archer’s Robin-Chat, Rwenzori Apalis, Grauer’s Warbler (with its insect-like song), Rwenzori Batis, Stripe-breasted Tit, Regal Sunbird, Strange Weaver, Dusky Crimson-wing, the uncommon but unbelievably-plumaged Purple-breasted Sunbird and the uncommon and hard-to-find Kivu Ground Thrush (sometimes split from Abyssinian Ground Thrush).

-We have a good chance of seeing most of these exciting birds during our stay and shall also make a long trek uphill and downhill to Mubwindi Swamp where we will hope to locate the rare Grauer’s Swamp (or Grauer’s Rush) Warbler (a species confined to high altitude swamps in the Albertine Rift) and of course the most sought-after bird of the Impenetrable Forest, the Grauer’s (or African Green) Broadbill.
-We have a fair chance of seeing this little-known species which, until relatively recently, had been seen by few living ornithologists.
+We shall also make a long trek uphill and downhill to Mubwindi Swamp in order to find the rare Grauer’s Rush Warbler (a species confined to high-altitude swamps in the Albertine Rift) and of course the most sought-after bird of the Impenetrable Forest, the Grauer’s (or African Green) Broadbill.
+We have a good chance of seeing this little-known species which, until relatively recently, had been seen by few living ornithologists.

-Among the other birds that we will look for in the forest are Mountain Buzzard, Ayres’s and perhaps Cassin’s Hawk-Eagles, African Olive Pigeon, the uncommon Brown-necked Parrot, Barred Long-tailed and Klaas’s Cuckoos, Ruwenzori Nightjar, Western Tinkerbird, Tullberg’s Woodpecker, Rock Martin, Mountain (or Montane) Oriole, Ruwenzori Hill Babbler, Mountain Illadopsis, Grey Cuckooshrike, Olive-breasted and Yellow-streaked Greenbuls, White-starred Robin, Abyssinian Thrush, Chestnut-throated Apalis, Evergreen Forest, Cinnamon Bracken and Mountain Yellow Warblers, Chin-spot Batis, White-tailed Blue Flycatcher, White-tailed Crested Flycatcher, the skulking Montane Sooty Boubou, Northern Puffback, Sharpe’s Starling, Kandt’s Waxbill, Thick-billed Seed-eater, Oriole Finch and Yellow-crowned Canary.
+Among the other birds that we will look for in the forest are Mountain Buzzard, Ayres’s and perhaps Cassin’s Hawk-Eagles, African Olive Pigeon, the uncommon Brown-necked Parrot, Barred Long-tailed and Klaas’s Cuckoos, ‘Rwenzori’ Nightjar (now lumped in Montane by IOC), Western Tinkerbird, Tullberg’s Woodpecker, Rock Martin, Mountain (or Montane) Oriole, Rwenzori Hill Babbler, Mountain Illadopsis, Grey Cuckooshrike, Olive-breasted and Yellow-streaked Greenbuls, White-starred Robin, Abyssinian Thrush, Chestnut-throated Apalis, Evergreen Forest, Cinnamon Bracken and Mountain Yellow Warblers, Chin-spot Batis, White-tailed Blue Flycatcher, White-tailed Crested Flycatcher, the skulking Albertine Sooty Boubou, Northern Puffback, Sharpe’s Starling, Kandt’s Waxbill, Thick-billed Seed-eater, Oriole Finch and Yellow-crowned Canary.
 Chimpanzees and Gorillas also occur in this section of the forest, but they are hard to see in this difficult terrain.

 Shoebills & Gorillas of Uganda: Day 12 Today we will return to Entebbe, where our tour ends at the airport this evening.